Loading

 • Custom dashboards

-• Email templates
+• Email templates and mass sends

 Salesforce's functionality is generally more sophisticated

 Most Salesforce users don't come to the product for its value—they come to it for its reliability, utility, and overall quality.
 Salesforce has a longstanding reputation for offering one of the best CRMs (among many other SaaS products) on the market.
-Starting with the dashboard itself, Salesforce offers a more polished user experience.
-Applications are generally more responsive, the look is sharper, and the overall feel is more dynamic.

-Screenshot of the author navigating Salesforce's dashboard
+Screenshot of Salesforce's home dashboard

-If you squint, Zoho's basic dashboard looks basically the same as Salesforece's.
 As I noted in my HubSpot vs. Zoho comparison, navigating Zoho can be a little tricky.
 I had to do a little digging around to find what I wanted, and the main dashboard functionality just feels scrappier than Salesforce's.

 Screenshot of the author navigating Zoho CRM's dashboard